PixelsCommander/CanvasImage/README.md

 ![image](http://pixelscommander.com/polygon/canvasimage/whole-ill.png)

-Problem is that iPhone still forced to keep in memory large image however it is clear that for mobile we need smaller images.
+Problem is that iPhone is still forced to keep large desktop image in memory.

 #####Solution####